vlazed/ragdoll-weld/README.md

 - **Weld Graph**: View all welds and modify them in a convenient graph
 - **(TODO) GMod save or duplicator support**: Ragdoll welds will persist between saves and dupes.
+- **(TODO) Bone constraints**: Ragdoll welds can either follow a physical bone or a nonphysical bone.

 ### Rational